rndexe/nowtransmitting/src/exhibits/contagion-21st-century.md

       the most probable sea routes by which cholera was likely to be transmitted to Europe.
     privis: /static/img/O_EXHIBIT_PRI_VIS_8.jpg
+layout: contagion-21st-century
+thumb: /static/img/O_Exhibit_Thumbnail.jpg
+title: Contagion in the 21st Century
+subtitle: Tracing the movement of microbes over the years
+medium: Text, Images, and Simulation
 exhibitimages2:
   - pritxt: "Right from the beginning of the COVID-19- pandemic, the Robert Koch Institute has pursued the strategy: Containment, Protection and